nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

 Snippets
 ========

-Whether you are coding, or writing the next vampire best-seller, you're likely to need certain short fragments of text again and again.
+Whether you are coding or writing the next vampire best-seller, you're likely to need certain short fragments of text again and again.
 Use snippets to save yourself tedious typing.
 Snippets are smart templates that will insert text for you, adapting it to their context.